crojack/cinnamon-settings-manager/README.md

 #### Prerequisites

 **System Requirements:**
-- Linux Mint with Cinnamon desktop environment
+- Linux Mint (or any other distribution) with Cinnamon desktop environment
 - GCC compiler
 - pkg-config
 - libXcursor development files